 This regulation is not intended to prohibit appropriate corporate entertainment and/or hospitality undertaken in connection with the College's business activities, provided the activity is customary under the circumstances, is proportionate, and is properly recorded / disclosed to the College in accordance with its procedures.
-All such activities must be reported to the PA to the CEO/Principal, and the Clerk to the Corporation in the case of Corporation members.
+All such activities must be reported to the PA to the CEO/Principal, and the Director of Governance in the case of Corporation members.